joebobbio/bwunch-toowkit/README.md

 Pwease do nyot use ow showcase my scwipt in videos, and do nyot use this scwipt in any othew pwojects.
 If you'd wike pewmission to do so pwease contact me.

 ## What is Bwunch?
 Bwunch is a fwamewowk that aims to cweate a genyewic x86_64 Chwome OS image that can be instawwed on nyon-standawd hawdwawe.
-I'd suggest weading up on the pwoject at it's officiaw souwce: https://github.com/sebanc/bwunch
+I'd suggest weading up on the pwoject at it's officiaw souwce: https://github.com/sebanc/brunch

 ## How to Use
 - Open a tewminyaw with ctww + awt + t (Fow bwunch usews, type "sheww" at the pwompt)
-- Type: `cuww -w https://waw.githubusewcontent.com/WesBosch/bwunch-toowkit/main/bwunch-toowkit -o ~/Downwoads/bwunch-toowkit`
+- Type: `curl -l https://raw.githubusercontent.com/joebobbio/bwunch-toowkit/main/bwunch-toowkit -o ~/Downloads/bwunch-toowkit`
-- Type: `sudo instaww -Dt /usw/wocaw/bin -m 755 ~/Downwoads/bwunch-toowkit`
+- Type: `sudo install -Dt /usr/local/bin -m 755 ~/Downloads/bwunch-toowkit`
 - The toowkit can nyow be wunched with `bwunch-toowkit` and updated using the steps abuv ow thwough it's own menyu.
 - Fowwow the on scween pwompts.
 If something wequiwes that you downwoad a fiwe, the scwipt wiww pwobabwy offew to do it fow you.